Desert Laboratory on Tumamoc Hill: The future of life in the desert

 Issues Involved or Addressed

 Deserts are becoming drier and warmer, and this trend is projected to continue with future climate change.
 Predicting desert plant responses to future climate is an urgent challenge for ecosystem conservation and management due to plants' role in supporting ecosystem resilience and services.
-Students will assist in and lead research to help address this concern through their involvement in one of two projects.
-Project 1 focuses on a wide diversity of species, while project 2 zooms in on one iconic desert species, the saguaro cactus.
-Both projects involve gaining experience in field work, learning basic field and laboratory techniques, formulating research questions, and managing and analyzing data to answer those questions.
+Students will assist in and lead research to help address this concern while gaining experience in fieldwork, learning basic field and laboratory techniques, formulating research questions, and managing and analyzing data to answer those questions.

 The Desert Laboratory on Tumamoc Hill has a unique record of vegetation change from permanent plots first established in 1906 and most recently remapped in 2012.
 This record shows highly variable responses to changes in climate among the diverse species in the plots.
-To understand this variability, a VIP team will collect data in the field and laboratory on plant traits such as leaf and root size and shape and how these are related to important plant physiological functions such as photosynthesis and water uptake and loss.
+To understand this variability, the VIP team will collect data in the field and laboratory on plant characteristics such as leaf and root size and shape and how these are related to important plant physiological functions, such as photosynthesis and water uptake and loss.
 Team members will use these data and the long-term plot data to investigate the role of different plant traits in the response of desert vegetation to climate change.
-Each team member will focus on one particular plant trait for data analysis, scientific literature review, and result presentation.

 Methods and Tech